unm-historiography/2016-fall/new-historiography/outlines/madi-renaissance.retrospection.md

+During the Renaissance the focus of historiography moved from religious to secular, although religion still played a role, it was not as central to the focus of historical writing.
+New themes became more prevalent in the writing of history such as law, politics, and a growing focus on the origins of city-states (perhaps a precursor to national histories).

 **Main Ideas & Themes of the Chapter**
-- The rise of city-states and the chronicles associated with them -- mythical foundation of these city states which sought to tie themselves directly to Roman antiquity.
+- The rise of city-states and the chronicles associated with them
+  - mythical foundation of these city states which sought to tie themselves directly to Roman antiquity.
 Another take on origins. (pg.
 136).
 - History still often viewed as a way of learning from the mistakes/successes of the past
   - Petrarch’s *“fascination with the ancients was associated with his quest for models to imitate.” (pg.
 134).
   - Compagni *“meant to teach his fellow citizens the penalties of ‘arrogance, wickedness, and struggles for office’ and the civil strife produced by these vices.”* (pg.
 138).